Mitigating the Environmental Impact at the Tule Wind Farm

 SDHC was drawn to this mitigation site for three primary reasons:

-The site is also surrounded by undeveloped land owned by the Bureau of Land Management, thus providing a large contiguous area and corridor of open space for a variety of species, such as the golden eagle, mountain lion and southern mule deer.
+The site is also surrounded by undeveloped land owned by the Bureau of Land Management, thus providing a large contiguous area and corridor of open space for various species, such as the golden eagle, mountain lion and southern mule deer.

 The mitigation endowment funds at The Foundation support the long-term management tasks to be performed by SDHC, supporting regular site visits, rare plant surveys, vegetation mapping and removal of invasive plant species, among other tasks.